Private Equity

 Private equity firms may also need to look at intellectual property disputes and regulatory restrictions depending on the target company’s industry.
 This is because federal, state, or local governments could influence parts of operations, making turnaround or restructuring efforts less viable.
 For example, a company in the healthcare space will usually have more regulatory restrictions than a chain of fast-casual restaurants.

-There are multiple factors private equity firms must consider when evaluating a target company.
-That is why we’ve prepared a high-level due diligence checklist of the standard elements that a fund’s investment committee might want to seek out or request as part of their due diligence process.
+To make an informed decision, private equity firms must consider multiple factors when evaluating a target company.
+That is why we’ve prepared a high-level, thorough due diligence checklist of the standard elements that a fund’s investment committee might want to seek out or request as part of their due diligence process.
 However, keep in mind that this is a starting point and doesn’t reflect a comprehensive list.

-• General Company Information- includes company articles of incorporations, business plans, lists of all the entities where the organization has equity interests, etc.
+• General Company Information- includes company articles of incorporation, business plans, lists of all the entities where the organization has equity interests, etc.

 • Independent Industry Reports – These reports help improve the acquirer’s understanding of a target company’s industry.